This summer, major world central banks are re-igniting their monetary

 This is why we believe that a broad-based global fiscal expansion, rather than one led by a single country running an external deficit, would be preferable.

-As we argue in our Secular Outlook, remain positioned for a continuation of the L-shaped New Normal environment for the next few years, while exercising special caution given possible disruptions, including populism and a slowdown in China, among others.
+As we argue in our Secular Outlook, we remain positioned for a continuation of the L-shaped New Normal environment for the next few years, while exercising special caution given possible disruptions, including populism and a slowdown in China, among others.

 These disruptive forces mean that a regime shift towards aggressive fiscal easing is more likely as time goes by, as governments seek to counter global economic challenges.
 We will closely monitor political developments in this regard, and be ready to adapt our strategies to a new scenario with higher growth, inflation and interest rates, were policy makers globally to turn on the fiscal taps.